SiraskarRenuka/SMS_Telephony-Android-Java/README.md

 #Send SMS in java using Android, This repository contains a source code for Sending SMS for a particular number in java which is developed using Android.
-In this user enter a number to send the message for a particular person
+In this user enter a number to send the message for a particular person as a user click on button the message is sent on that number.